VILLASframework/documentation/doc/node/usage/villas-convert.md

 # villas convert {#node-usage-convert}

-The `villas convert` command can be used to convert between different @ref node-formats.
+The `villas convert` command can be used to convert between different @ref node-format-types.

 # Usage